FrozenProductions/Comet/README.md

 > [!CAUTION]
 > Using [Roblox](https://www.roblox.com) executors may result in your account being banned.
 Use at your own risk.
 The developers are not responsible for any consequences.

-> [!WARNING]
-> Currently project is discontinued for an undefined ammount of time.

 # <div align="center">Comet</div>

 <div align="center">